 Special Operations Commander Australia

-Graduating from the Royal Military College at Duntroon in 1986, Major General Findlay commissioned into the Royal Australian Infantry Corps and served his junior officer years in 3rd Battalion, The Royal Australian Regiment, and the Special Air Service Regiment.
+Graduating from the Royal Military College at Duntroon in 1989, Major General Kenny commissioned into the Royal Australian Infantry Corps.
+In 1994, he completed the Commando Officer Selection Course.